Films. We all watch them. Some of us enjoy making them - particularly if you're witnessing something special.

 And where a particular director’s brand of cinematography can be borrowed from, other creative opportunities can be presented, furthering the chances of the film being watched and the brand engaged with.

 PRADA presents "Castello Cavalcanti" – Directed by Wes Anderson

-As the average consumers perceptions and interaction with film increases, so to has the quality of the idea, execution and bending of budget.
+As the average consumer's perceptions and interaction with film increases, so too has the quality of the idea, execution and bending of budget.
 From simple iPhone based productions to big-budget features, the role film plays within brand is exciting, and looks set to become even more fundamental.